p0bailey/debian-builder/README.md

 Requirements:

-`apt-get install build-essential debhelper dpkg-sig`
+`apt-get install build-essential debhelper dpkg-sig devscripts`

 Put your files into src, change where you want to install the package e.g. "./src/* /tmp" in debian/helloworld.install.